 National Coverage and Regional Island Groups (Northern Gilberts, South Tarawa, Central Giberts, Southern Gilberts, Linix).

-There are five main populations of interest for which estimates are required for the 2019 Kiribati HIES: South Tarawa, Northern, Central and Southern Gilbert Islands, and the Line Islands.
+There are five main populations of interest for which estimates are required for this survey: South Tarawa, Northern, Central and Southern Gilbert Islands, and the Line Islands.

 Unit of Analysis